SorellaLabs/brontes/book/mev_inspectors/jit-liquidity.md

 ## What is JIT CexDex?

+TODO:

+- there is a third type where the pool can be arbed against the CEX, but their is a swap that goes in the opposite direction so they will fill by JITing to arb the user & then backrun the swap arbitraging the pool back to true price.

 JIT CexDex is a specialized form of JIT Liquidity that exploits price discrepancies between centralized exchanges (CEX) and decentralized exchanges (DEX).
 It occurs when:

 1. There's is a price discrepancy between a centralize exchange (CEX) and a decentralized exchange (DEX) but the price is within the fee bound so executing an arbitrage on the DEX is not profitable after the swap fee.
-2. A user makes a swap on the pool at this discrepant price.
+2. There is a CEX DEX opportunity, but the volume required to execute the arbitrage is less than an incoming swap on the DEX, so the attacker can extract more value by being a maker for the swap that executing the arbitrage directly against the pool.

-In this scenario, market makers provide liquidity for the user swap so they can capture the price discrepancy between the CEX and DEX without having to pay for the swap fee.
+In this scenario, market makers provide liquidity for the user swap, effectively arbitraging the price discrepancy between the CEX & DEX while receiving instead of paying the DEX swap fee.

 ## Methodology